octobercms/docs/services-events.md

     <?php

     Event::listen(...);

+Side note: if you want to listen backend events maybe you should to set the `$elevated` property in your plugin definition.

+    class Plugin extends PluginBase
+    {
+        $elevated = true;
+    }

 Since none of these approaches is inherently "correct", choose an approach you feel comfortable with based on the size of your application.